youssefea/base-builder-mcp/README.md

 ## Add to Claude Desktop

-If you want to use Base Docs MCP on your Claude Desktop App, you can add the following config to filesystem as detailed in the Claude [MCP documentation](https://modelcontextprotocol.io/quickstart/user):
+If you want to use Base Docs MCP on your Claude Desktop App, make sure your server is built, then you can add the following config to filesystem as detailed in the Claude [MCP documentation](https://modelcontextprotocol.io/quickstart/user):

 ```json
 {